-Great Lakes Fishery and Ecosystem Restoration, (Section 506, WRDA 2000), as amended.
+Great Lakes Fishery and Ecosystem Restoration, (Section 506, WRDA 2000)

 The Determination of Federal Interest (DFI) was approved in September 2012.
 The feasibility phase was initiated in October 2012.
 Work on the Detailed Project Report (DPR) started in October 2012 and was approved in December 2013.
 A five-year construction contract was awarded in September 2015.
-Construction is anticipated to be completed in fall 2020.